darrenkjr/marmoboxV2_child/readme.md

 - Design should allow as much customisability from the operator as possible.
 - Reproducibility and reliability of collected data is paramount.

-This repository contains the code for the server (master) version of Marmobox version 2.
+This repository contains the code for the child (client) version of Marmobox version 2.

 # General architecture

-There are 2 repos associated dwith Project Marmobox.
+There are 2 repos associated with Project Marmobox.
 A central server that contains internal protocol logic, and child pcs that controls the stimuli and rewards for our animals.

 The central server, handles communication with a  SQL database, (To be run separately), and communicates with the child pc via json.
 The child pc consists of touchscreens, a 3D printed enclosure, and an arduino based system.

 # Difference with Marmobox V1

-We've set up version 2 to tackle the folllwing shortomcings:
+We've set up version 2 to tackle the folllwing shortocoings from Version 1:

+- The codebase isn't really scalable as we'd like.
+We've used spreadsheets and it is usable for a single system.
+However, we envision a fleet of these systems controlled by 1 single server (see master version in the other repo) https://github.com/darrenkjr/bourne_marmoboxV2_master and so we've moved to a sql database environment
 - In essence, the processing power of Marmobox V1 is not sufficient for more graphically intensive tasks.
 CPU Processing bottlenecks result in unreliable data, especially during progression to non-static tests, such as motion coherence tasks, with more reliance on temporal data.
 - Latency issues and jitters are hard to separate within the firmware, and there is no clear separation between:
     - the firmware required to run the Marmobox system alone - and progress through presentation of behaviour tasks